 Time Partitioning did not significantly help any of the algorithms.
 We originally expected TDM and TDM+C to benefit from the time partitioning but we also realized that for this to happen, the partitioning must closely match the way the global time divisions are calculated.
 Because we randomly assigned partitions to the nodes, TDM did not benefit from the time partitioning.
 In fact, it even performed a little bit poorer in all but the 16-node run.
 We attribute the small performance gaps to differences in how the partitioning strategies interacting with the number of nodes made TDM redistribute mildly varying numbers of leaves across the runs.
-As for SM and PM, they exhibited no conclusive improvement because they were simple enough to work without considering how tuples were distributed across the various partitions.
+As for SM and PM, they exhibited no conclusive improvement because they were distributed across the various partitions.